E-commerce payment system

 Despite widespread use in North America, there are still many countries such as China and India that have some problems to overcome in regard to credit card security.
 Increased security measures include the use of the card verification number (CVN) which detects fraud by comparing the verification number printed on the signature strip on the back of the card with the information on file with the cardholder's issuing bank.

 There are companies that specialize in financial transactions over the Internet, such as Stripe for credit card processing, Smartpay for direct online bank payments and PayPal for alternative payment methods at checkout.
 Many of the mediaries permit consumers to establish an account quickly, and to transfer funds between their on-line accounts and traditional bank accounts, typically via automated clearing house (ACH) transactions.

 The speed and simplicity with which cyber-mediary accounts can be established and used have contributed to their widespread use, despite the risk of theft, abuse, and the typically arduous process of seeking recourse when things go wrong.
 The inherent information asymmetry of large financial institutions maintaining information safeguards provides the end-user with little insight into the system when the system mishandles funds, leaving disgruntled users frequently accusing the mediaries of sloppy or wrongful behavior; trust between the public and the banking corporations is not improved when large financial institutions are revealed to have taken flagrant advantage of their asymmetric power, such as the 2016 Wells Fargo account fraud scandal.

 Methods of online payment

 There are varied types of electronic payment methods such as online credit card transactions, e-wallets, e-cash and wireless payment system.
 Credit cards constitute a popular method of online payment but can be expensive for the merchant to accept because of transaction fees primarily.
 Debit cards constitute an excellent alternative with similar security but usually much cheaper charges.
 Besides card-based payments, alternative payment methods have emerged and sometimes even claimed market leadership.

+Credit cards

+Credit cards have been widely accepted by consumers and merchants throughout the world, and is by far the most popular method of payments in retail markets.
+Some of the most important advantages over the traditional modes of payment are: privacy, integrity, compatibility, good transaction efficiency, acceptability, convenience, mobility, low financial risk and anonymity.